calebgeniesse/landmark_cover/README.md

 ## Related Projects

-- **[NeuMapper.](https://braindynamicslab.github.io/neumapper/)**&nbsp;A scalable Mapper algorithm for neuroimaging data analysis.
+- [NeuMapper](https://braindynamicslab.github.io/neumapper/) is a scalable Mapper algorithm for neuroimaging data analysis.
 The Matlab implementation was designed specifically for working with complex, high-dimensional neuroimaging data and produces a shape graph representation that can be annotated with meta-information and further examined using network science tools.

-- **[Reciprocal Isomap.](https://calebgeniesse.github.io/reciprocal_isomap)**&nbsp;A reciprocal variant of Isomap for robust non-linear dimensionality reduction in Python. `ReciprocalIsomap` was inspired by scikit-learn's implementation of Isomap, but the reciprocal variant enforces shared connectivity in the underlying *k*-nearest neighbors graph (i.e., two points are only considered neighbors if each is a neighbor of the other).
+- [Reciprocal Isomap](https://calebgeniesse.github.io/reciprocal_isomap) is a reciprocal variant of Isomap for robust non-linear dimensionality reduction in Python. `ReciprocalIsomap` was inspired by scikit-learn's implementation of Isomap, but the reciprocal variant enforces shared connectivity in the underlying *k*-nearest neighbors graph (i.e., two points are only considered neighbors if each is a neighbor of the other).

-- **[Partial Cluster.](https://github.com/calebgeniesse/pcluster)**&nbsp;A partial clustering wrapper for Mapper. `PartialCluster` wraps around a user-specified clustering algorithm to enable globally-aware partial clustering.
-By pre-clustering an entire dataset, *local* subsets of the data can be partially clustered based on their *global* cluster assignments.

-- **[DyNeuSR.](https://braindynamicslab.github.io/dyneusr/)**&nbsp;A Python visualization library for topological representations of neuroimaging data.
-The package combines visual web components with a high-level Python interface for interacting with, manipulating, and visualizing topological graph representations of functional brain activity.